 I also believe the “how will I die of Neuroendocrine Cancer” question is a really big assumption about the cause of death.
 Why?
 There’s an increasing chance a person with cancer today will die of something else.
-For example, in UK today, more than one in three (35%) of those people who die having had a cancer diagnosis will now die from other causes.
+For example, in the UK today, more than one in three (35%) of those people who die having had a cancer diagnosis will now die from other causes.
 This is up from one in five (21%) 20 years ago.
 By 2020 this will improve further to almost four in 10 people (38%).
 This means the number of people who get cancer but die from another cause has doubled over the past 20 years.
 And that’s the average across all cancers, so for some cancers, the percentages may be higher, even much higher.
 I believe low-grade Neuroendocrine Cancer would be an outlier in these statistics, particularly in non-metastatic cases.

 On a similar subject, for those looking online for NETs prognostic data, I offer the following advice: